darkua/json_delta/README.md

 /add [{"id":1,"name":"bar"},{"id":2,"name":"foobar"}]
 ```

-* - endpoint to register model changes, receives individual entry or an array of them
+* endpoint to register model changes, receives individual entry or an array of them
-  * - add timestamp to entry for allow time filtering
+  * add timestamp to entry for allow time filtering
-  * - store json entries in a simple key/value structure, ordered by timestamp
+  * store json entries in a simple key/value structure, ordered by timestamp

 ```
 // if no interval is passed filter all
 /diff -d {"start":"2017-01-01", end:"2017-01-01"} // all changes from all objects that occurend in between timeinterval /diff/1 -d {"start":"2017-01-01", end:"2017-01-01"} //all changes for obj id 1, in between time interval
 ```
-[ ] - endpoint to filter changes receiving as paramenter start and end date
+* endpoint to filter changes receiving as paramenter start and end date
-  [ ] - get specific elements relative to the querie
+  * get specific elements relative to the querie
-  [ ] - diff in between ordered elements by date
+  * diff in between ordered elements by date
-  [ ] - output diff in correct format
+  * output diff in correct format

+2. Babl module request details view
+  - [x] Track request full details from kafka `logs.qa` topic and write to `logs.details`
+  - [ ] Send babl events (Telegram/Slack notifications) when the request details is not completed within the expected time limit.

 Assumptions: